Intraoperative 2D/3D Image Registration via Differentiable X-ray Rendering

 \subsection{Implementation Details}

-\textbf{Pretraining.} We implemented the encoder $\mathcal E$ with a ResNet18 backbone.
-Extracted features were then processed by two fully connected layers, which regressed the rotational ($\mathbb R^3$) and translational ($\mathbb R^3$) components of the pose, respectively.
-For each CT scan, a patient-specific $\mathcal E$ was trained from scratch using synthetic X-ray images rendered on the fly.
+\textbf{Pretraining.} We used a ResNet18 backbone to implement the encoder $\mathcal E$.
+Extracted features were processed by two fully connected layers, which regressed the rotational ($\mathbb R^3$) and translational ($\mathbb R^3$) components of the pose, respectively.
+For each CT scan, a patient-specific $\mathcal E$ was trained from scratch using synthetic \xray images rendered on the fly.
 The Adam optimizer with warm-up was used with a maximal learning rate of $1 \times 10^{-3}$ and a cosine learning rate scheduler.
-As both the rendering and CNN-based regression of synthetic X-rays were performed on the same device, we were limited to batch sizes of eight $256 \times 256$ images on an A6000 GPU.
-This small batch size led us to replace batch normalization with group normalization~\cite{wu2018group}. $\mathcal E$ was trained on 1,000,000 synthetic images, which took approximately 12 hours.
+As both the rendering of synthetic \xrays and CNN regression were performed on the same device, we were limited to batch sizes of eight $256 \times 256$ images on an A6000 GPU, leading us to replace batch normalization with group normalization~\cite{wu2018group}. $\mathcal E$ was trained on 1,000,000 synthetic images, which took approximately 12 hours.
 Lastly, we set $\lambda_1 = \lambda_2 = 10^{-2}$ in \cref{eq:pretraining-loss} and used multiscale NCC with patch sizes 13 and 256 (\ie the whole image).

 \subpara{Test-time optimization.} Test-time optimization was performed to refine the initial pose estimate.
 We used sparse multiscale NCC with 100 patches and a patch size of 13 as the image-based loss function and parameterized the space of poses with $\se3$.
 Gradient-based pose updates were performed using the Adam optimizer with a learning rate of $7.5 \times 10^{-3}$ on the rotational components of $\se3$ and a learning rate of $7.5 \times 10^0$ on the translational components of $\se3$ for 250 iterations.
 Additionally, a step learning rate decay at a factor of 0.9 was applied every 25 iterations.